sinkap/linux-krsi/Documentation/admin-guide/hw-vuln/spectre.rst

    On Intel Skylake-era systems the mitigation covers most, but not all, cases.
 See :ref:`[3] <spec_ref3>` for more details.

-   On CPUs with hardware mitigation for Spectre variant 2 (e.g. Enhanced IBRS on x86), retpoline is automatically disabled at run time.
+   On CPUs with hardware mitigation for Spectre variant 2 (e.g. IBRS or enhanced IBRS on x86), retpoline is automatically disabled at run time.

+   Setting the IBRS bit implicitly enables STIBP which guards against cross-thread branch target injection on SMT systems.
+On systems with enhanced IBRS, the kernel sets the bit once, which keeps cross-thread protections always enabled, obviating the need for an explicit STIBP.
+On CPUs with legacy IBRS, the kernel clears the IBRS bit on returning to user-space, thus also disabling the implicit STIBP.
+Consequently, STIBP needs to be explicitly enabled to guard against cross-thread attacks in userspace.

    The retpoline mitigation is turned on by default on vulnerable CPUs.
 It can be forced on or off by the administrator